aiutarsi/ICAapp/README.md

 #### Desktop Application(Binaries)

-Removed mac version because app file(Binaries) which is downloaded from GitHub doesn't start up on my environment(this binaries can work after made by pyinstaller, but once upload it on GitHub, then download it, doesn't work).
+Removed the Mac version because the app file(Binaries) which is downloaded from GitHub doesn't start up in my environment(these binaries can work just after being made by Pyinstaller, but once upload on GitHub, then download it, doesn't work).

-**Sorry, please try below method.**
+**Sorry, please try the below method.**

 #### Desktop Application(Binaries) by yourself

-Download main branch's files and directories, and move to `App-mac` directory.
+Download the main branch's files and directories, and move to the `App-mac` directory.
-Do below command.
+Do the below command.

 ```
 $ pyinstaller App.py --onefile --clean --noconsole --icon=ica.ico --name ICAapp
 ```

-The binaries is made in ~dist/ICAapp, and open it.
-It need about 20 seconds to start up.
+The binaries are made in `~dist/ICAapp`, and open.
+It needs about 20 seconds to start up.

-If app doesn't move, please remove `--onefile` option.
+If the app doesn't move, please remove `--onefile` option.

 ##### Requirements